moksh-mehta/nasdaq-auction-prediction/README.md

 days, against **0.1015** for the exchange's own `ref_price` used raw.
 Sign accuracy 58.9%.

-That +0.020 is the whole result: most of what is knowable about the cross is already in `ref_price`, and the auction imbalance features add about a fifth on top of it.
+The +0.020 is the result since most of what is knowable about the cross is already in `ref_price`.

 Signal is heavily concentrated near the close — zero-R² 0.235 in the final minute against roughly zero before 15:55.